status-im/status-desktop/mobile/README.md

-# Status Tablet Build System
+# Status Mobile Build System

-This repository contains the build system for Status Tablet, supporting both iOS and Android platforms with Qt5 and Qt6 compatibility.
+This repository contains the build system for Status Mobile, supporting both iOS and Android platforms with Qt6 compatibility.
 Cross-compilation is currently supported on MacOs and Linux.
 Windows is not supported.
 The dev setup runs well on WSL with Windows emulator.

 ## Table of Contents